 A bonus section provides key references from OSHA 29 CFR 1926 Subpart CC, including power line safety guidelines, a list of crane types covered under Subpart CC, and OSHA standard hand signals.
 Important NCCCO contacts and information resources are also listed.

-NCCCO's Crane Operator Experience Log books are also available for purchase for $1.49 each using this log book order form (PDF format, revised 04/16).
-Orders of 100 or more log books receive a 15% discount.
+NCCCO’s Crane Operator Experience Log books are also available for purchase from the CCO Store for $1.49 each.
+Orders of 100 or more log books are eligible for a 15% discount.